AnyLog-co/documentation/message broker.md

 The details of the topic are enclosed in parentheses and the MQTT client declared on the command line could subscribe to multiple topics.
 The command format with subscriptions to multiple topics is as follows:
 <pre>
-run mqtt client where [connection parameters] and [generic parameters] and topic = (topic 1 params) and topic = (topic 2 params) ....
+run mqtt client where [connection parameters] and [Config parameters] and topic = (topic 1 params) and topic = (topic 2 params) ....
 </pre>

 The subscription details of each topic are enclosed in the parenthesis and include 3 types of parameters:
 1. Connection Params - providing the information that allows to connect to the broker.
-2. Generic Params - Configuration parameters that apply to all messages regardless of the subscribed topic.
+2. Config Params - Configuration parameters that apply to all messages regardless of the subscribed topic.
 3. Topic Params - Include the topic name and the rules of how to map the message such that it can be processed by the AnyLog node.